-Effect: Noncompliance with Minn.
-Stat. ch.
+Effect: Noncompliance with Minn Stat. ch.
 345.

-Cause: The District is responsible for keeping an updated current file of unclaimed property.
-The District is responsible to file required reports with the Commissioner of the Minnesota Department of Commerce and turn over any unclaimed property after three years.
-The District continues not to comply with this legal requirement.
+Cause: The District is responsible for keeping an updated file of unclaimed property.
+The District is also responsible for filing required reports with the Commissioner of the Minnesota Department of Commerce and turn over any unclaimed property after three years.
+The District continues to not comply with this legal requirement.